OAI/OpenAPI-Specification/README.md

 Use cases for machine-readable API definition documents include, but are not limited to: interactive documentation; code generation for documentation, clients, and servers; and automation of test cases.
 OpenAPI documents describe an APIs services and are represented in either YAML or JSON formats.
 These documents may either be produced and served statically or be generated dynamically from an application.

 The OpenAPI Specification does not require rewriting existing APIs.
 It does not require binding any software to a service – the service being described may not even be owned by the creator of its description.
-It does, however, require the capabilities of the service be described in the structure of the OpenAPI Specification.
+It does, however, require the capabilities of the service to be described in the structure of the OpenAPI Specification.
 Not all services can be described by OpenAPI – this specification is not intended to cover every possible style of HTTP APIs, but does include support for [REST APIs](https://en.wikipedia.org/wiki/Representational_state_transfer).
 The OpenAPI Specification does not mandate a specific development process such as design-first or code-first.
 It does facilitate either technique by establishing clear interactions with a HTTP API.

 This GitHub project is the starting point for OpenAPI.
 Here you will find the information you need about the OpenAPI Specification, simple examples of what it looks like, and some general information regarding the project.